autodesk-platform-services/aps-bim360notifier/README.md

 ### APS

 For using this sample, you need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://aps.autodesk.com/), sign up for an account, then [create an app](https://aps.autodesk.com/myapps/).
+Visit the [APS Developer Portal](https://aps.autodesk.com/), sign up for an account, then [create an app](https://aps.autodesk.com/myapps/).
 Account creation and APS app creation and set up explained in details [Here](https://tutorials.autodesk.io/#create-an-account) .
 For this new app, use `http://localhost:3000/api/aps/callback/oauth` as Callback URL.
 Finally take note of the **Client ID** and **Client Secret**.
 For localhost testing:

 - APS\_CLIENT\_ID and set it to above-mentioned **Client ID**
 - APS\_CLIENT\_SECRET and set it to above-mentioned **Client Secret**